ting-hsuan-chen/TEgenomeSimulator-open/README.md

 - [Flynn et al. RepeatModeler2 for automated genomic discovery of transposable element families.
 2020 PNAS](https://doi.org/10.1073/pnas.1921046117)

 ## Credits, Funding and Acknowledgement
-- TEgenomeSimulator was originally scripted by Ting-Hsuan Chen.
+- **Original Development**: TEgenomeSimulator was originally scripted by Ting-Hsuan Chen @ting-hsuan-chen.
-- This work is part of the Kiwifruit Royalty Investment Programme (KRIP)-funded _Genome Landscape_ objective, led by Susan Thomson.
+- **Funding and Leadership** This work is part of the Kiwifruit Royalty Investment Programme (KRIP)-funded _Genome Landscape_ objective, led by Susan Thomson @cflsjt.
-- The first release of TEgenomeSimulator v0.1.0 was built with the joint efforts from the Bioinformatics Analysis Team and Bioinformatics Engineering Team of Plant & Food Research.
-We appreciate all the advices and comments from our team members.
+- **Reviewing and Testing**: Special thanks to Olivia Angeline-Bonnet @oliviaAB for reviewing and testing TEgenomeSimulator, and to Cecilia Deng @CeciliaDeng for additional review efforts.
+- **Team Contributions**: We appreciate all the advice and comments from The New Zealand Institute for Plant and Food Research Limited Bioinformatics Analysis and Bioinformatics Engineering Teams.

 ## Citations
 If you use TEgenomeSimulator for your work, please cite it as: